 Expats looking to tie the knot will also need to prepare themselves for what could be a very expensive type of culture shock as dowries remain a tradition among Chinese, Malay, and Indian cultures in Singapore.

 In Chinese culture, the groom’s family offers a ‘bride price’ to the bride’s family.
 This should be at least S$1,000, and ideally, the figure should contain as many 8s as possible, as it is a highly auspicious number.
 This is in addition to dowry jewelry and betrothal gifts.
-Notably, the bride’s family also gives gifts but on a lesser scale.
+The bride’s family also gives gifts but on a lesser scale.

 The standard Malay dowry is not as expensive, however, betrothal gifts and cash are still expected.
 An Indian dowry is traditionally paid from the bride’s family to the groom’s.
 However, these are no longer common in Singapore’s Indian community.
 That said, it is still appropriate for both families to exchange gifts leading up to the wedding and even during the celebrations.